pks716/pks716/README.md

-- 👋 Hi, I’m @pks716 - a fresher knowledge of ML and related computing tehnologies.
+- 👋 Hi, I’m @pks716 - a fresher with knowledge of ML and related computing tehnologies.
 - 👀 I’m interested in data science, machine learning as well as artificial intelligence.
 - 🌱 I’m currently exploring the domain and trying to upskill myself.
 - 💞️ I’m looking to collaborate on similar projects that will give me exposure to how things work.